Organised crime in Nigeria: Confraternities

 Highly organised Nigerian confraternities/campus gangs operate worldwide.
 For example, the Neo Black Movement of Africa.
 In its own words, the Neo Black Movement of Africa is a "registered non-partisan, non-religious and non-tribal organisation that sincerely seek to revive, retain and modify where necessary those aspects of African culture that would provide vehicles of progress for Africa and her peoples".
 Nonetheless, law enforcement officials who have investigated members in recent years, for example in Canada, the UK and Italy are convinced that the movement has strayed far from its original path.

 Behind the welfare facade of the Neo Black Movement hides indeed the most dreaded Nigerian campus cult, the Black Axe confraternity.
 NBM usually state that they are not identical with Black Axe for propaganda purposes.
 While the atrocities committed by campus cult members are well-known, very little is known about other activities of the Neo Black Movement.
 Offiong claims that the group's initial goal of promoting Black Consciousness and fighting for the dignity of Africans and their freedom from neo-colonialism has deteriorated into self-serving behaviour that is "notoriously and brutally violent".
 He maintains that violence has in fact become the cult's official policy.

 Apart from the atrocities in the orbit of NBM, most members of the confraternity are involved in fraud and cyber crime.
 The main reason to join the confraternity is (besides the pressure and intimidation that is applied to students to join) the fact that the confraternity has infiltrated all spheres of Nigerian society and serves the main purpose of helping its members climb the career ladder and going unpunished for their crimes by means of their nepotistic structure.

 Investigations and a number of arrests of members of NBM by the Italian police brought to light various crimes committed by members of NBM.
-NBM and other cults were found guilty of smuggling of drugs, extortion, 419 fraud, prostitution, passport falsification, and cloning of credit cards.
+NBM and other cults were found guilty of smuggling drugs, extortion, fraud, prostitution, passport falsification, credit card cloning, and various forms of cybercrime such as Business Email Compromise (BEC).

 In 2011, eight more members of NBM were arrested in Italy for the same offences mentioned above.
 They are referred to as an international criminal organisation and Nigerian Mafia.
 According to internal documents, the confraternity helps members to immigrate illegally to Europe.
 Nigerian fraud rings have been exported to Europe, America, and Asia (see external links section).
 In 2015 a sophisticated car theft ring run by the Black Axe organised crime ring was busted in Toronto, Canada.
 The ring had stolen more than 500 luxury cars in one year, valued at 30 million US dollars.

 According to the police, the Nigerians are increasing their alliances with the Neapolitan Camorra and the Sicilian Mafia, the alliances are most regarded to prostitution, drugs and human trafficking business.